HastingsGreer/InverseConsistency/README.md

 ```

-To run our pretrained model in the cloud on 4 sample image pairs from OAI knees, visit [our google colab notebook](https://colab.research.google.com/drive/1svftgw-vYWnLp9lSf3UkrG547atjbIrg?usp=sharing)
+To run our pretrained model in the cloud on sample images from OAI knees, visit [our google colab notebook](https://colab.research.google.com/drive/1svftgw-vYWnLp9lSf3UkrG547atjbIrg?usp=sharing)

 ----------------